Confused about the rich, but mysterious, history of baseball?

 After a walk put the tying run on base, DeJesus brought it home with a triple into the gap.
 The stadium was so loud, I couldn't hear myself think!

 When Bloomquist delivered the inevitable game-winning sacrifice fly, my family went bananas.
 We were high-fiving total strangers!

 My daughter was squealing like a typical 7-year-old, caught up in the excitement of the crowd.
 But as I saw my brother-in-law give my son a giant bear hug, there was something on his 6-year-old face that wasn't there before.

+The game.
 It was in his blood now.

-And that, my friends, is baseball.
+That, my friends, is baseball.

 You can find enough statistics on the game to keep you busy for a lifetime.
 And don't get me wrong.
 I love them all.

 But the Royals produced more than just 65 wins and a Cy Young winner in that dreadful summer of 2009.